zilexa/Homeserver/README.md

 ### Step 1 - Install Operating System & Essential Tools
 #### Step 1A -  How to install Manjaro?
-Instructions [here](https://github.com/zilexa/manjaro-gnome-post-install#quick-guide).
-How to prep a USB stick, see [Manjaro First Steps > Using a Live System](https://manjaro.org/support/firststeps/).
+How to prep a USB stick: see [Manjaro First Steps > Using a Live System](https://manjaro.org/support/firststeps/).
+Further Instructions [here](https://github.com/zilexa/manjaro-gnome-post-install#quick-guide).

-Notes:
+_Note_
 * Requirement: select _BTRFS_ during setup with _no swap_, this allows you to later enable swapfile with hibernate support or zRAM.
 * Consider using my [Manjaro Gnome Post-Install script](https://github.com/zilexa/manjaro-gnome-post-install).
 For example, it will automatically configure RDP, which is very handy for your server (you will be required to set credentials during script execution).
 I use this script for all my laptops/PCs also for family and friends, regardless if it is a media/NAS server or just home PC.

 #### Step 1B.
 Get Docker and essential server tools
+_Turn your system into a modern server with 1 click with [PREP_DOCKER.SH](https://github.com/zilexa/Homeserver/blob/master/prep-docker.sh) to automatically or manually install essential tools, apply basic configuration + required stuff for optional docker services._

 Scan the [PREP_DOCKER.SH](https://github.com/zilexa/Homeserver/blob/master/prep-docker.sh) and see what it does.
 The PREP_DOCKER.SH script is carefully created to install the tools required to run all aspects of your server (from docker to mainentance tasks). \
 Official documentation is used to install tools correctly (Docker Rootless Mode) and all but 1 tools will be installed via the Manjaro or AUR repository --> they will be automatically updated by the OS official repositories (compare that to Ubuntu/Debian based systems).